 The Change is HERE

 The Dubai Civic body has allocated more than 100 hectares of land for affordable housing projects in areas like Al Qouz 3, Muhaisnah 4, and Al Qouz 4.
 These developments would offer housing units to more than 50,000 people from the low-income segment.
 The government has also included a voluntary system for developers to set aside at least 15 percent of units for the low-income segment.

 In most economies, a house is considered to be affordable if the individual spends not more than 30 percent on his housing needs (rent or mortgage).
 However, most homes developed in Dubai had a starting price of around Dh 500,000 – certainly not in the affordable range.
 This might change soon.

 Developers also faced multiple issues in constructing affordable houses – the primary concern being the purchase price of land.

 Banks also need to step up to this segment.
 Currently, the Loan-to-Value (LTV) ratio is around 75 percent.
-In simple words, this means that the buyer needs to arrange 25 percent of the property price before receiving an approval for his mortgage.
-To bring things into perspective, if a buyer plans to purchase a property worth Dh 400,000, then he needs to save Dh 100,000 as down payment to be able to afford the house.
+In simple words, this means that the buyer needs to arrange 25 percent of the property price before receiving approval for his mortgage.
+To bring things into perspective, if a buyer plans to purchase a property worth Dh 400,000, then he needs to save Dh 100,000 as a down payment to be able to afford the house.